Elastigirl: Legacy and commendations

-Helen's expanded role in Incredibles 2 was widely regarded as culturally relevant, aligning with ongoing conversations about female representation, empowerment, and gender parity.
+Helen's role in Incredibles 2 was widely regarded as culturally relevant, aligning with ongoing conversations about female representation, empowerment, and gender parity.
 Incredibles 2s release coincided with an increase in central female superheroes and action heroes in media.
 Chris Hayner of GameSpot wrote that the Incredibles franchise elevated this trend by "putting its female hero front-and-center, over her male counterpart ... send[ing] a powerful message to young viewers who still aren't used to seeing a female hero taking charge and leading the way".
 Several critics noted that Helen contributed to addressing Pixar's then-criticized lack of female representation.
 Writer and cartoonist Michael Cavna compared Pixar's promotional strategy for Incredibles 2 to the DC Extended Universe's emphasis on Wonder Woman as its "strongest recent move", noting that this perspective is also reflected by characters within the sequel.
 In 2018, Marc Snetiker of Entertainment Weekly said the character was underappreciated "for being a game-changing movie superhero back in 2004".
 Meyer called her the greatest female superhero film character until Wonder Woman (2017), and the genre's best-written superheroine since Catwoman in Batman Returns (1992).
-Meyer also recognized Elastigirl for succeeding where female-fronted superhero films such as Catwoman (2004) and Elektra (2005) had failed.
+Both Meyer and Kaitlyn A. Cummings in Panic at the Discourse recognized Elastigirl for succeeding where female-fronted superhero films such as Catwoman (2004) and Elektra (2005) had failed.
+Having earned over $1 billion worldwide, Incredibles 2 was one of the highest-grossing films of 2018 and, according to Yahoo Finance, is one of the 20 highest-grossing female-lead films of all-time.
 Journalists have highlighted Helen's distinct role as a mother at the center of her film's narrative, particularly within the traditionally male-dominated action genre.
 Publications such as IGN, Yahoo!
 Life, Collider, and PhilstarLife.com have ranked her among the greatest superhero movie moms.
 Jack Shepherd of The Independent noted that, despite the ubiquity of superhero media by 2018, Helen remained "incredibly unique" as arguably the only mother to star in one of the genre's films, as well as one of the few leading superheroines "in recent cinematic history".
 Meanwhile, The Michigan Daily declared her "the most iconic superhero mom of all time" in 2021.
-However, associate teaching professor of English education Michael Macaluso argued that critics’ celebration of Helen’s role in the sequel overlooks her equally significant role in the first film, where she not only acted as a capable mother but also saved Mr. Incredible and defeated a major villain.
-Macaluso suggested that such responses risk simplifying feminist representation by treating Helen’s strength as a new development rather than a continuation of her established character.
+However, scholar Michael Macaluso argued that critics' celebration of Helen's role in the sequel overlooks her equally significant role in the first film.
+Macaluso suggested that such responses risk simplifying feminist representation by treating Helen's strength as a new development rather than a continuation of her established character.